ardalanmemar93/malevolent-shrine/README.md

 ```

 ## Future
-- [ ] Mobile support
+- [ ] Mobile support.
-- [ ] Adding squad battles
+- [ ] Adding squad battles.
-- [ ] Adding a comment section
+- [ ] Adding a comment section.
-- [ ] Adding the user detaile in the comments
+- [ ] Adding the user detaile in the comments.
-- [ ] Adding the ability so users can create anime lists
+- [ ] Adding the ability so users can create anime lists.
-- [ ] Adding the functionality so that the user can favourite squads, characters and animes
+- [ ] Adding the functionality so that the user can favourite squads, characters and animes.
-- [ ] Expand on the overall design
+- [ ] Expand on the overall design.
-- [ ] Refactor code
+- [ ] Refactor code.